rajeevgithub007/Stock_Records/README.md

 #####################################
 Problem Statement:
 __________________
-Exchange transactions are available in the form of a text file with each transaction as a strigigfied version of a json object
+Exchange transactions are available in the form of a text file with each transaction as a stringified version of a json object.
-We need to read this file, identify the records that signify any particular security and records that signify transactions on any given security
+We need to read this file, identify the records that signify any particular security and records that signify transactions on any given security.
-Refine the data to extract information in a usable fashion Analyze and process the refined data to identify  Total Sell Count, Total Sell Quantity, Max Buy Price, Min Sell Price, and Weighted Average Sell Price
+Refine the data to extract information in a usable fashion.
+Analyze and process the refined data to identify  Total Sell Count, Total Sell Quantity, Max Buy Price, Min Sell Price, and Weighted Average Sell Price.

 #####################################